constanxe/geospatial-project/proposal/blogdown/content/a-reviews.md

 - Unable to view the accessibility to schools given an address or location
 - Only able to select 1 school at a time
 - Only took residential HDB into account
+- Selecting another analysis method will uncheck the current checkbox.
+This is confusing for the user.
+A dropdown will be more intuitive as users will know that they are looking at only 1 model at a time.

 Future works were also mentioned in the report.
 Our team will be seeing how we can implement the functionalities of identifying ideal locations for schools and allowing users to search a specific HDB block and show the nearest top 10 schools.
 This could be all types of schools to allow for better decision-making as there could be more than one child in the family.